from typing import Optional, Tuple

 Args:

-temp_min: The minimum daily temperature (°C)
+temp_min: A numpy array of minimum daily temperatures. (°C)

-temp_max: The maximum daily temperature (°C)
+temp_max: A numpy array of maximum daily temperatures. (°C)

-RH_min: The minimum daily relative humidity (range: 0.0-1.0)
+RH_min: A numpy array of minimum daily relative humidities. (range: 0.0-1.0)

-RH_max: The maximum daily relative humidity (range: 0.0-1.0)
+RH_max: A numpy array of maximum daily relative humidities. (range: 0.0-1.0)

 Returns: